Jesus-Guijarro/southeast-spain-weather-monitor/README.md

 It' i's necessary to ask for data from 4-5 days before, since some stations may not have them ready until then.

-## Study Cities
+## Selected cities and towns
-Municipalities that are provincial capitals or with a population exceeding 60,000 inhabitants in peninsular Spain, with nearby meteorological stations and low accumulated precipitation percentages in recent years.
+Municipalities with nearby meteorological stations and low accumulated precipitation percentages in recent years.

 Areas with the highest risk of desertification and/or drought: